Beeswax and moulds

 So, what follows is how I make my moulds, please note that there are many ways to make moulds, this is just one of them.

+First, obtain a sheet of thin ply wood to form a sturdy base for the moulding activity, add a thin layer of plasticine using a rolling pin to flatten out, it doesn't have to be perfect.
 The next step is to position the item to be moulded in to the centre of the plasticine base.
 A little time is always worth spending on thinking about the orientation of the mould.
 The key thing to remember is that with every moulded object there is always the side that the beeswax is poured into, this creates a rougher surface and should be ideally hidden from sight.
 So, with this in mind, place base of the item to be moulded directly onto the plasticine base.
 This will be the end that the beeswax will be poured into.
+Next, is the fun part, make a surrounding collar of thin plasticine slightly higher than the top of the mould by rolling out sheets of plasticine and placing around the item.
+The idea is to create a watertight container that the silicone stuff will be poured into.
+It needs to be a little wider than the model.
+The wider it is, the more silicone stuff you will use, this equals more expense.
+Aim for around 1 cm on small objects and 2 cm on larger objects.
+Next step involves adding water to check for leaks in the plasticine, if the amount of water is weighed on a kitchen scales then the amount of 2 part silicone stuff required is the same.
+Ensure that there are no leaks with the water, if there are, the 2 part mix will leak out too!
+Empty out the water leaving the plasticine to dry out.

 So, now mix up the appropriate amount of the 2 part mix using the 0.01 g scales, accuracy is reasonably important.
 Getting the wrong amounts means that the mix will set faster or slower than required.
 I would suggest that the fast setting mix is used anyway, this takes 5-10 min to set.